-An outward flow turbine developed by French engineer Benoit Fourneyman beginning in the in the 1820s.
+An outward flow turbine developed by French engineer Benoit Fourneyron beginning in the 1820s.
 An important turbine technology development since it was the first small turbine that could develop sufficient power for industrial use.
-The Founrneyman turbine greatly influenced the further development of modern turbines.
-The Fourneyman turbine technology was brought to the U.S. in the early 1840s and used throughout the nineteenth century.
+The Fourneyron turbine greatly influenced the further development of modern turbines.
+This turbine technology was brought to the U.S. in the early 1840s and used throughout the nineteenth century.
 Figure from Safford and Hamilton, 1922, p.
 1249.

 James Leffel of Springfield, Ohio invented, developed, and manufactured turbines which were widely used through the last half of the 19th century.
 Leffel turbines are characterized by a series of 12 gates around the periphery of the case.
 The company was founded by Leffel in 1862 is still in business in Springfield, Ohio and producing turbines.
 Leffel turbines were also manufactured in New Haven Connecticut.
 Figure from 1885 Leffel catalog.